 Quickly starting a navigation is much more convenient from the mobile phone.
 This makes it the most important use of the mobile app.
-Customizing the bike is another mobile use case.
+Customising the bike is another mobile use case.
 Changing the speed curve of the engine and testing it out immediately is a typical scenario for this.

 The Nyon executes many of the eBikes functions, but the user interaction is very limited.
 It serves mainly as a display and to adjust support levels while riding.
 Controlling the devices with the joystick is too complicated to do much more.
 Even though routing is possible so it can operate without a phone.

-We defined all user flows to get an overview of the status quo.
+I defined all user flows to get an overview of the status quo.
 Afterwards the challenge was to refine those flows and reduce the complexity.

 We restricted out tests to functional wireframes.
 This was to not overwhelm the users with too many changes at once.